sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 wavelength-dependent cell-level EQE variation and increased energy losses is observed.
-PV module degradation is typically nonuniform across a module's constituent cells, and different degradation modes can impact different wavelength regimes of the device EQE :cite:`wang2020influence` :cite:`yamaguchi2017degradation`.
+PV module degradation is typically nonuniform across a module's constituent cells, and different degradation modes can impact different wavelength regimes of the device EQE (Wang et al., 2020, Marion et al., 2014).
 Therefore, future studies should consider how nonuniform degradation and different degradation mechanisms may influence intramodule EQE variation and thus the energy losses reported in this work.

 Conclusion